vburlai/chat-design-demo/db-primary/README.md

  * It is easy to setup from Docker
  * MySQL officially supports PHP and JavaScript - which are languages used in this demo

+MySQL clients can access primary DB via `localhost:3007`.

+Alternatively, you can use MySQL client from inside Docker (password is `chat`):
+> docker exec -it db-primary mysql -p

 More info:
  * [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL)
  * [SQL](https://en.wikipedia.org/wiki/SQL)